The Cheapest Samsung Galaxy Z Flip 5 and Fold 5 Plans in Australia

 Samsung Galaxy Z Fold 5 and Flip 5 release date and pricing in Australia

-While both the Galaxy Z Fold 5 and Flip 5 are available for preorder now, the handsets will be released in Australia on August 18.
+Both the Galaxy Z Fold 5 and Flip 5 were released in Australia on August 18 and are now widely available.

 Here’s the pricing for each Flip 5 model: